 He works for record producers: Glen Ballard (Alanis Morissette), John Shanks (Van Halen), Ron Aniello (Lifehouse), Mark Hudson (Aerosmith, Ringo Starr) Saverio Principini (Vasco Rossi), Oliver Leiber (The Corrs), The Pfeifer Broz, Richard Cole (Melissa Etheridge), Ken Caillat (Fleetwood Mac), Marc Tanner (The Calling), Chris Horvath, Jack Douglas (Aerosmith), Lyle Workman, Curt Cuomo, Guido Elmi (Vasco Rossi), Jude Cole, Celso Valli (Eros Ramazzotti), David Darling, and Richie Zito (Cheap Trick).

-In addition to drumming for The Dirty Knobs, Matt has been touring and recording with Italian rock star Vasco Rossi since 2007.
+In addition, Matt has been touring and recording with Italian rock star Vasco Rossi since 2007.
 In 2017 Matt performed live with Vasco Rossi to celebrate Vasco's 40 year career in the music business.
 Held at Enzo Ferrari Park in Modena, Italy the event broke the world record for the most successful ticketed concert with a total of 225,173 tickets sold.